The term 'Curriculum' refers to the learning experiences provided by the School.

-Swimming lessons are provided for the children in class groups with the children attending the Aireville Baths in Skipton.
+Swimming lessons are provided for the children in targeted year groups with the children using the Craven Swimming Pool in Skipton.

 Religious Education and Collective Worship: .RE plays an important part in a child’s overall development – spiritual, moral, cultural and social.
 The content of the RE curriculum is based on the LA syllabus which covers the teaching of Christianity along with the study of other religions.
 There is a daily act of collective worship led by the staff as well as the Rev. Peter Thomas, from Skipton Baptist Church, who leads an assembly once a term.

 Parents wishing to withdraw their children from collective worship or from RE should contact the school.
 Alternative arrangements will be made for these children.